michaelfortunato/homomorphism-expressivity/main.typ

 observations of both behaviors.

-With these preliminaries and intuitions established, we finally get to the main construction of this paper, which is a formal treatment and classification of both frameworks under Homomorphism Expressivity
+With these preliminaries and intuitions established, we finally get to the main contribution of this paper, which is a formal treatment and classification of both frameworks under Homomorphism Expressivity
 @gaiHomomorphismExpressivitySpectral2024.
 First, we show that, in the language of _Homomorphism Expressivity_, Schur Nets can be described as a